tenjin/tenjin-unity-sdk/README.md

 This feature allows you to receive events which correspond to your ad revenue is affected by each advertisement show to a user.
 To enable this feature, follow the below instructions.

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">
-*NOTE*: ILRD is a paid feature, so please contact your Tenjin account manager to discuss the price before sending ILRD events.
+NOTE: ILRD is a paid feature, so please contact your Tenjin account manager to discuss the price at first before sending ILRD events.
 </div>

 ## <a id="applovin"></a>AppLovin Impression Level Ad Revenue Integration